Love Potion #9 and a Half

 "I asked why he didn't warn me.

-"On our first wedding anniversary, she pointed out my defects, and I told her that those are the same things that kept me from getting a better wife."
+"On our first wedding anniversary, she pointed out my defects, and I told her that those defects are what kept me from getting a better wife."

 "Gramps," Helgi said.
-"Quit scaring the girl; I know you loved her and she was always wonderful."
+"Quit scaring the girl; I know you loved her and she was always wonderful to you."

 Peggy made a love potion for Helgi; she wasn't going to take any chances Angrboda's new beau would take off.
 Angrboda spent the whole trip looking at her toes, kicking stones, and murmuring to herself.
-The only thing was making her smile were Gramps cracks at humor.
+The only thing was making her smile was Gramps attempts at humor.

-I once asked Gramps how come nobody ever sees them walking above the tree tops, he said it was because of ancient human magic called a SEP Field.
-SEP is short for somebody else's problem, it was humans way of ignoring they can't explain.
+I once asked Gramps why nobody ever sees them walking above the tree tops, he said it was because of the ancient human magic called a SEP.
+SEP is short for somebody else's problem, it was humans way of ignoring what they can't explain.

 I have lifted many of horns with Upton Leeds and had some very astute conversations with him.